UniTime is a comprehensive educational scheduling system that supports developing course and exam timetables,

 The UniTime project has become a sponsored project of the in March 2015.

-We will be present at the conference in Montreal (June 3 - 7).
-There will be a workshop and three presentations covering various aspects of UniTime:
+We will be present at the conference in Los Angeles (June 2 - 6).
+There will be a workshop and four presentations covering various aspects of UniTime:

 - UniTime: State of the Project